Bhavesh-SES/SES-All-Tool/Tool-Documentation/MK EAE - DCG & DCH.md

 - A structured UI optimized for day-to-day workflows

 It significantly reduces the time required to analyze, compare, and operationalize MK EAE metadata.

----

-If you need further refinement or want a shorter/longer version for internal circulation, just let me know!